 By Jerry W. Jones, MD FACEP FAAEM

-Now available as a first‑of‑its‑kind resource, this advanced ECG course provides a comprehensive framework for high‑level ECG interpretation of ventricular tachycardia and other wide complex tachycardias.
+Now available as a first‑of‑its‑kind ECG interpretation reference, this advanced ECG course provides a comprehensive framework for high‑level ECG interpretation of ventricular tachycardia and other wide complex tachycardias.
 It integrates electrophysiologic principles with morphology‑based analysis to help clinicians distinguish ventricular tachycardia from supraventricular wide complex rhythms, even in challenging or atypical presentations.
+You can trust Medicus of Houston and Jerry W. Jones, MD FACEP FAAEM to bring you the best in ECG interpretation books for clinicians.

 Mechanistic understanding of wide complex tachycardia — including ventricular origin, aberrant conduction, fascicular pathways, and His‑Purkinje involvement.